 Banana is rich in iron and magnesium.
 It helps in producing more hemoglobin and many other enzymes that are important for the making of red blood cells

 How to use: Have one ripe banana along with 1 tablespoon of honey 2 times a day

 Dates are highly rich in vitamin C that acts an essential role in the body’s absorption of iron.

 How to use: Soak 5-7 dates in a cup of milk overnight.
-Eat the dates and drink the milk on an empty stomach.
+Eat the fresh dates and drink the milk on an empty stomach.
 Or you can also eat some dates on an empty stomach in the morning and drink a cup of milk